 - two reference letters from senior academic members at your current university;

-- for applicants whose first language is not English, you must submit evidence of achievement of the Standard or Higher score as would be required for graduate level student in this department.
+- for applicants whose first language is not English, you must submit evidence of achievement of the Standard or Higher score as would be required for graduate level students in this department.
 Further information about the English language requirements and further information about English language test waivers can be found in our Application Guide.